If your time is short:

-Process validation was founded on the acknowledgement that one-time testing of a final drug product is not enough to assure public safety and high-quality patient care.
+Process validation was founded on the acknowledgment that one-time testing of a final drug product is not enough to assure public safety and high-quality patient care.

 Here, we offer a functional definition and explanation of process validation.
 Also provided is a breakdown of the three stages of process validation and related rationale.